 Halloween has turned into a whole season of temptations, not just a single night, and it can be really hard for anyone who’s trying to eat healthier.
 Here are a few tips and tricks to help manage the treats.

 Wait to buy candy.
-Plan to buy the treats you want to give out a day or two before Halloween so you’re not tempted by candy in the house for weeks ahead of the 31st.
+Plan to buy the treats you want to give out just a day or two before Halloween so you’re not tempted by candy in the house for weeks before the 31st.

-Offer healthy treats.
-Mini-bags of nuts, granola bars, snack chips, raisins or popcorn might end up bring the treats that kids can actually keep and eat!
-In an effort to reduce the junk food, many parents are now limiting the amount of candy they let their kids keep.
+Offer healthier treats.
+Mini-bags of nuts, granola bars, snack chips, raisins or popcorn might end up being the treats that kids can actually keep and eat!
+In an effort to reduce the junk food, many parents are now limiting the amount of candy they allow their kids to eat.

 Buy your least favorite candies.
 There is no rule that says you have to give out your personal favorites.
 Reduce the risks to snack by purchasing the treats you could care less about.

 Sugar-free?
 Pros and cons.
-You might think you’re doing yourself a favor by buying candies labeled “sugar-free”.
+You may think you’re doing yourself a favor by buying candies labeled “sugar-free”.
 Not necessarily.
-These products use an artificial sweetener or sugar alcohol (such as maltitol, xylitol or something else ending in an –ol).
-While this type of sugar does have less of an effect on blood glucose (and contributes to only about half of the carb calories), eating a few too many can make your tummy rumble… and lead to diarrhea.
-Sugar-free candies containing chocolate will still have as much fat – and sometimes more than their non-sugar free counterparts.
-Example?
+These products use an artificial sweetener or sugar alcohol, such as maltitol or xylitol.
+While this type of sugar does have less of an effect on blood glucose (and contributes to only about half of the carb calories), eating a few too many can make your tummy rumble and lead to diarrhea.
+Sugar-free candies may also contain many more processed ingredients.
+Example of the calorie comparison?
 3 mini sugar-free peanut butter cups = 90 calories and 6.6 grams fat.
 3 mini regular peanut butter cups = 84 calories and 6 grams fat.
 Which do you choose?
-(I’ll have the regular, thank you!)
+(I’ll have the regular!)

 Plan a give-away.
-You’ll likely have leftovers, so instead of keeping a candy bowl filled “just in case the grandkids drop by” plan where you can bring the candy Bring it to the office break room, to a local shelter or soup kitchen, or a retirement home.
-Some dental offices participate in candy buy-back programs and there are also websites where you can learn how to send candy to those in the armed services.
-Check out www.operationgratitude.com & www.halloweencandybuyback.com
+You’ll likely have leftovers, so instead of keeping a candy bowl filled “just in case the grandkids drop by” plan where you can bring the candy.
+Bring it to the office break room, to a local shelter, soup kitchen, or a retirement home.
+Some dental offices participate in candy buy-back programs, and there are also websites where you can learn how to send candy to those in the armed services.
+Check out www.operationgratitude.com & www.halloweencandybuyback.com.

-Count the carbs.
-If you’re going to do it… then plan for it and enjoy it.
-Ideally, pick your very favorite, savor it slowly and don’t feel guilty.
+Enjoy.
+If you’re going to eat some Halloween candy, then plan for it and enjoy it.
+Ideally, pick your favorite, savor it slowly and don’t feel guilty.
 Since the “fun size” and “mini” (even smaller versions) sold at Halloween don’t have label information on the wrappers, here’s a guide to some of the favorites:

 Bring a Halloween-themed treat.
-The best way to avoid the many temptations at the neighborhood party is to bring something you know is tasty and diabetes-friendly.
+The best way to avoid the many temptations at the neighborhood party is to bring something you know is tasty, and something that fits your eating plan.
 Stuff a hollowed out mini-pumpkin with guacamole or a yogurt dip and serve with baby carrots.
-Make a batch of the pumpkin spice muffins.
-Your friends will appreciate that you’re thinking about their health too!
+Make a batch of the pumpkin spice muffins below.
+Your friends will appreciate that you’re thinking about their health, too!

-¼ cup raisins (or could use chopped nuts, or skip altogether)
+- ¼ cup raisins (or can use chopped nuts)